UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_17.md

 trip up our code.

-For example, taking the square of an empty list which we just saw, or taking a 0 or negative value exponent.
+For example, taking the square of an empty list which we just saw, or taking the square root of -1.

 Often it is desirable to add tests to address corner cases.